-Date Location Material(s) Incident/Response In order to align a lens, a pool of mercury was lifted to the bottom of the lens to create a reflected image.
+Date Location Material(s) Incident/Response h 5.
+4000 OFFIT for elliter (in the case) Manager In order to align a lens, a pool of mercury was lifted to the bottom of the lens to create a reflected image.
 During the procedure about a "thimble full" of mercury spilled from an overflow dish to the concrete floor.
 The mercury was cleaned up quickly.
 Afterward, recommendations June 5, 1998 CFHT facility (indoors) Mercury were made for additional training and better equipment for containment.
-On a few occasions, small amounts of hydraulic fluid seeped out of joints in the dome hydraulic · · · · · · system and dripped onto the concrete pad under the dome.
+On a few occasions, small amounts of hydraulic fluid seeped out of joints in the dome hydraulic system and dripped onto the concrete pad under the dome.
 No fluid traveled beyond the 1990 to 2000 Caltech Submillimeter concrete pad.
 An ongoing hydraulic system inspection program detects any seepage source.
 The source is eliminated, and all traces of fluid on the concrete pad were immediately cleaned (date estimated) Observatory Hydraulic fluid up.
-(Crankcase oil Crankcase oil and hydraulic fluid leaked from a piece of equipment.
-The soil was excavated, 2003 and hydraulic tested, and sent to a landfill in compliance with state health department regulations.
-The facility (date estimated) Hale Põhaku fluid has taken measures to reduce the likelihood of this type of spill recurring.
-Two oil drips beneath an old truck used to transport mirror for the Joint Astronomy Center.
+2003 (date estimated) Hale Pōhaku Crankcase oil and hydraulic fluid Crankcase oil and hydraulic fluid leaked from a piece of equipment.
+The soil was excavated, tested, and sent to a landfill in compliance with state health department regulations.
+The facility has taken measures to reduce the likelihood of this type of spill recurring.
+2003 Hale Põhaku Transmission oil Two oil drips beneath an old truck used to transport mirror for the Joint Astronomy Center.
 Total amount of the leakage estimated at less than 1 qt (950 ml).
-The Joint Astronomy Center dug Transmission out cinders under drip areas and removed them for disposal.
-Absorbent pads were used to stop 2003 Hale Pōhaku oil further drips; the truck was removed.
-Smithsonian Astrophysical Observatory Submillimeter Hydraulic leak onto asphalt, about 0.5 qt (473 ml), caused by decayed seals.
-Cleaned using 2003 Array Hydraulic fluid approved "pig-mat" absorbent material, which was disposed of appropriately.
-Caltech Submillimeter Five overflows of the domestic wastewater system occurred over a 16-year period.
-The 1998 to 2004 Observatory Sewage overflows were accidental and small, on the order of several liters (gallons).
-Smithsonian Astrophysical Discultants and alt loss than 4 at (0.0 i), sourced by descend and a Cleaned using February 2004 Observatory Submillimeter Array Diesel fuel Diesel leak onto asphalt, less than 4 qt (3.8 l), caused by decayed seals.
+The Joint Astronomy Center dug out cinders under drip areas and removed them for disposal.
+Absorbent pads were used to stop further drips; the truck was removed.
+Smithsonian Astrophysical 2003 Observatory Submillimeter Array Hydraulic fluid Hydraulic leak onto asphalt, about 0.5 qt (473 ml), caused by decayed seals.
 Cleaned using approved "pig-mat" absorbent material, which was disposed of appropriately.
-February 2004 Dieseriuer The spill occurred during testing of an auxiliary glycol cooler when one of the hoses accidentally became dislodged from its barbed fittings.
+1998 to 2004 Caltech Submillimeter Observatory Sewage Five overflows of the domestic wastewater system occurred over a 16-year period.
+The overflows were accidental and small, on the order of several liters (gallons).
+February 2004 Smithsonian Astrophysical Observatory Submillimeter Array Diesel fuel Diesel leak onto asphalt, less than 4 qt (3.8 l), caused by decayed seals.
+Cleaned using approved "pig-mat" absorbent material, which was disposed of appropriately.
+March 30, 2004 W.M.
+Keck Observatory Propylene glycol The spill occurred during testing of an auxiliary glycol cooler when one of the hoses accidentally became dislodged from its barbed fittings.
 Spill estimated between 20 to 30 gal (76 to 114 l), with approximately two-thirds escaping outside the facility.
-The CARA Safety Officer M 00, 0004 Propylene handled spill response; affected cinder was contained, removed, and disposed of at a local March 30, 2004 W.M.
-Keck Observatory glycol landfill.
+The CARA Safety Officer handled spill response; affected cinder was contained, removed, and disposed of at a local landfill.
 The observatory notified OMKM, which advised on disposal.
-Approximately 500-1,000 gallons of sewage overflowed onto the ground from the VIS septic tank - due to some blockage.
+Moreh 22, 2000 Ligio Dahaku Cowago Approximately 500-1,000 gallons of sewage overflowed onto the ground from the VIS septic tank - due to some blockage.
 The incident was reported to DOH.
-The waste on the ground was March 22, 2008 Hale Põhaku Sewage quickly absorbed and back to normal within a few days.
+The waste on the ground was March 22, 2008 Hale Pōhaku Sewage quickly absorbed and back to normal within a few days.